MicrosoftDocs/visualstudio-docs/docs/extensibility/dotnet-sign-clia-reference-vsix.md

 - **`-o|--output <PATH>`**

-  The output file or folder if multiple files are speficied.
+  The output file or folder if multiple files are specified.
 If omitted, input is overwritten.

 - **`-b|--base-directory <PATH>`**